Temperatures are comfortable: 22 – 27 C during the day cooling down to 16 – 21 C during the night.

 I visited Salamansa beach with a bunch of friends after we had spent some days on busy shark beach on Sal.
 It was very refreshing to be almost alone on this beautiful spot on green and lush Sao Vicente.
 Ola and Mark are enthusiastic entrepreneurs hard at work developing their kite center and related tourism business.
 It is also nice to see that they involve the local population in their efforts.
 Highly recommended for a couple of days of great kitesurfing.

-Flights via Lisbon with TAP going out on Saturdays, returning on Sundays.
+Flights via Lisbon with TAP going out on Wednesdays, returning on Sundays.